The Latest News From Veterinary Architects

 A look inside the new Saluki Welfare Centre in the UAE.
 This is a 3,250m2 new build centre including a reception and office building, kennelling for 50 dogs, on-site accommodation and other ancillary spaces.

-Veterinary Hospital and Dog Rescue and Adoption Centre, UAE
+Veterinary Hospital & Dog Rescue & Adoption Centre, UAE

 The new colour scheme for the 8,000m2 Veterinary Hospital and Dog Rescue and Adoption Centre has been approved.
 This facility will include a reception and office building, kennelling for 256 dogs, a veterinary hospital, training arenas, a dog boarding block, accommodation building and other ancillary buildings.